biladina/hijridatetime/README.md

 Usage
 -----

-Once the extension is installed, simply use it in your code by  :
+Once the library is installed, simply use it in your code by  :

 ```php
 <?php